 Buying a home for the first time is an exciting accomplishment, but it’s a process that often comes with pre-purchase jitters.
-For a first-time home buyer, these fears are expected, but they can easily be put to rest.
-Here are a few common first-time home buying fears and the best way you can overcome them.
+Heck, you might even suffer from Mortgagophopia!

 Fear: What if my family outgrows our home?